Shreemanarjun/location_helper/README.md

    ref.listen(locationPod,
         (AsyncValue<LocationState>? previous previous,AsyncValue<LocationState> previous next){

-  /// If any unknown error , (like android permsssion permission not andded in manifest or in info.plist in ios)
+  /// If any unknown error, like Android permission not added in manifest or in info.plist in iOS
      if (next is AsyncError) {
       final error = next.error;

-      /// You can use dialogs or snackbars here to show use ful info to user ScaffoldMessenger.of(context).showSnackBar(
+      /// You can use dialogs or snackbars here to show useful info to the user ScaffoldMessenger.of(context).showSnackBar(
         SnackBar(
           content: Text(